 It takes two to tango when you’re dancing with both the upper and lower heating elements of the oven.
 You might recognise this setting in recipes or on the back of a frozen meal as ‘conventional’, ‘static’ or ‘traditional’ heating − otherwise known as the option that isn’t fan-forced.

-- Conventional oven cooking is useful for cooking meatier meals such as casserole or bread, as well as fatty meats like duck and goose.
-It’s also suitable for baking pudding, mud cake, pavlova and other heavy cakes.
+- Conventional oven cooking is useful for cooking meatier meals such as casseroles or bread, as well as fatty meats like duck and goose.
+It’s also suitable for baking pudding, mud cake, pavlova, and other heavy cakes.

 Is your cake fluffy at the base but darkened to a crisp on top?
 The fan-forced mode can help you achieve greater consistency throughout because the top and lower elements are not active.
 Instead, the setting turns on both the fan and a circular heating element in order to spread hot air throughout the oven.
 This apparently encourages the appliance to heat up quickly, while shortening cooking time and lowering energy consumption.

 Some brands like Beko boast ‘Side Venting Technology’ to prevent different odours and flavours from mingling.
 But the fan-forced function means air is already constantly moving, so the fan-forced setting should naturally minimise any mixing of flavours and odours.
 Keep in mind that compared to conventional oven cooking, the cooking temperature needed for oven fan cooking tends to drop by 20°C.